-Design & technology is an inspiring, rigorous and practical subject. our curriculum offers a coherently planned sequence of lessons to help teachers ensure they have progressively covered the knowledge, understanding and skills required in the National Curriculum.
-Design & Technology aims to inspire pupils through a broad range of practical experiences to create innovative designs which solve real and relevant problems within a variety of different contexts.
-The design process is fundamental to encourage pupils to identify real and relevant problems, critically evaluate existing products and then take risks and innovate when designing and creating solutions to the problems.
+At our school we use the KAPOW Primary Design & Technology scheme of work.
+This programme of study aims to inspire pupils to be innovative and creative thinkers who have an appreciation for the product design cycle through developing ideas, creation, and evaluation.
+The design process is fundamental to encourage pupils to identify real and relevant problems, critically evaluate existing products and then take risks and innovate when designing and creating solutions to problems.
 As part of the progress of learning, time is built in to reflect, evaluate and improve the design to support the learning process and to help them consider their own and others’ needs, wants and values.
-Opportunities are provided for pupils to evaluate key events and individuals who have helped shape the world, showing the real impact of Design & Technology on the wider environment.
+Across the school opportunities are provided for pupils to evaluate key events and individuals who have helped shape the world, showing the real impact of Design & Technology on the wider environment.

-The impact of using the full range of resources, including display materials, is seen across the school with an enhanced profile of Design and Technology.
-The learning environment across the school is more consistent with Design and Technology technical vocabulary displayed, spoken and used by all learners.
-Whole-school and parental engagement has improved through the use of Design and Technology-specific home learning tasks and opportunities suggested in lessons and overviews for wider learning.
-We want to ensure that Design and Technology is loved by teachers and pupils across school, therefore encouraging them to want to continue building on this wealth of skills and understanding, now and in the future.
+Pupils, not only will understand the functional and aesthetic properties of a range of materials and resources but also apply the principles of healthy eating and recipes, including key processes, food groups and cooking equipment.
+Whole-school parental engagement has improved through the use of Design and Technology-specific home learning tasks and opportunities suggested in lessons as well as overviews for wider learning.
+We want to ensure that Design & Technology is loved by teachers and pupils across school, therefore encouraging them in wanting to continue building on this wealth of skills and understanding, now and in the future.